-- You may purchase breast milk Storage Bags or other quality milk bag in lieu of bottles.
+- You may purchase breast milk storage bags or other quality milk bags in place of bottles.
 However, each donor should have sterilized containers prepared to collect and store your milk in before starting.
-If you prefer containers, you may use sterile food grade plastic or glass containers.
+If you prefer containers, you may use sterile food-grade plastic or glass containers.
 If you are unsure if the containers are sterile, boil them in water for 5 minutes and let cool before using to collect/store your milk.

 - We suggest you leave approximately ½ an ounce at the top of the container as the milk will expand when it is frozen.

-- Refer to Pumping Tips link below for additional information.
+- Refer to the Pumping Tips link below for additional information.

 - Write the volume of milk in ounces in the container.
 Many of the bags are pre-labeled for this feature.
 Please use this as a measurement and mark accordingly.

-- You can store milk for up to 24 hours before freezing if you have additional room in the container.
-However we recommend you freeze your milk within 30 minutes of collecting
+- You can store milk for up to 24 hours in a refrigerator before freezing if you have additional room in the container.
+However, we recommend you freeze your milk within 30 minutes of collecting

 - Refer to Freezing and Storage links below for more detailed information.

-Please remember following best practices to protect your valuable supply of available milk will not only ensure repeat customers, but the safety and nutrition needed for other infants.
+Please remember to follow best practices to protect your valuable supply of available milk will not only ensure repeat customers, but the safety and nutrition needed for other infants.